One of the most common questions I get is about my fitness tracker. Do I like it? Does it work? Do I eat back the calories I burn? What one do I have?

 I LOVE my fitness tracker/watch.
-I’ve used it for almost 2 years now.
+I’ve had a couple different ones over the past couple of years.
 I find it highly motivating to see how much I’ve walked and get reminders about when I’m not moving enough.
 When switching over from a Samsung one I had a found a HUGE difference in the pedometer.
 On my old one, 10,000 steps would translate to ~10 km.
 On my current one I walked 20,115 steps equaled 13.2 km.
 That’s a HUGE difference.
 With all fitness trackers there are going to be differences.
 If you switch trackers I’m sure you’ll notice differences in calories, burned, steps, etc.

 My point?
 Fitness trackers CAN be a fantastic way to get motivated, get reminders to move and collect statistics.
 BUT none of them is 100% accurate.
 A 2017 Stanford study found, “Even the most accurate device was off by an average of 27 percent.
 And the least accurate was off by 93 percent.”

 - Most trackers are able to measure heart rate with an error rate of less than 5 percent which can be very helpful during exercise.

 - Even if the pedometer and calorie burn aren’t 100% accurate.
 To track progress I recommend comparing your stats from one week to the next to get an idea if you’re walking/being active more or less than the previous week as opposed to my old watch said X and my new one says Y.

 - Extrinsic motivation – you can compete with yourself or your friends to be more active which is super motivating for a lot of people.

 What about the calorie burn?

 - I personally don’t rely on it.
 Sometimes I find that it can be accurate, and other times I’m 1000% sure it’s over estimating my calorie burn.